k9n-dev/analog-publish-gh-pages/README.md

 ### `.nojekyll` file

-Analog.js creates files starting with an underscore (`_`) during the build process.
+AnalogJS creates files starting with an underscore (`_`) during the build process.
-By default Github Pages assumes a Jekyll project is being published.
+By default GitHub Pages assumes a Jekyll project is being published.
 This assumption comes with the fact, all files starting with `_` are being ignored.
 To fix this, the actions adds a `.nojekyll` file to the destination directory and places it in the root on the `gh-pages` branch.